Interview with the Co-Founders of Fragmob: Jade Charles, CEO, and Jonathan Shapiro, President & CFO

 Our apps are made for the average person.
 We make it really fun and intuitive.
 That’s where Jade’s expertise is.
 He focuses on how someone would use this from a mobile behavior to drive some type of action.

-Patrick: Even a lot of the traditional CRMs, customer relationship management tools, you have to be somewhat tech savvy at least in my experience.
+Patrick: Even a lot of the traditional CRMs, customer relationship management tools, you have to be somewhat tech-savvy at least in my experience.
 I’m a relatively technical guy.
 Even with some of them, they’re pretty difficult.
-The mobile versions of those pretty much suck.
+Having said that I do know plenty of people who make use of things like these W-Systems business solutions which they seem to use pretty successfully.
 When it comes to customer satisfaction or relationship management, many businesses look to software as a way of keeping track of this type of data.
 All companies that have iso 9001 certification as a standard template are thinking about commitment to customer satisfaction.

 Has that been your focus?
 Is there a web based version of your tool?
 Is it just mobile?
 How does that work?